rehierl/node-tree-outliner/2-1-extensions/0-2-end-marker-nodes.md

 Because sectioning nodes can be tagged with the end-marker role, associating sectioning nodes with the sections they declare would be inconsistent with that role.
-That is, because (1) end-marker nodes are by definition associated with the parent section of the most significant to-be-closed section (i.e. the new current section).
+That is because (1) end-marker nodes are by definition associated with the parent section of the most significant to-be-closed section (i.e. the new current section).
 In addition to that, (2) sectioning nodes are defined to be associated with the parent section of the section they declare.